openqasm/openqasm/source/language/standard_library.rst

    A convenience alias for :gate:`cx`.

+   .. versionadded:: 2.0

+   .. versionchanged:: 3.0

+      In OpenQASM 2.0, :gate:`CX` was a built-in gate, so was automatically defined.
+      From OpenQASM 3.0 onwards, it is part of the :ref:`standard library <standard-library>`.

 While OpenQASM 2.0 had no formal standard library, the content of the original IBM Quantum Experience include file ``qelib1.inc`` was described in the paper, and this became an informal, *de facto* standard library of the language.